GNK - GENCO SHIPPING & TRADING LTD

 Points of Agreement

-The four models converge strongly across the following dimensions:
+All four models converge on the following substantive findings:

 Points of Divergence